Speakers and Sessions

 10:45 AM - 11:50 AM

-In this informative, thought provoking and engaging presentation, internationally recognized thought leader and keynote speaker Dr. Tyler Amell will explore the science of resilience and well-being and how these important considerations of workplace health impact rehabilitation, work disability and overall employer health and well-being strategy.
+In this informative, thought provoking and engaging presentation, internationally recognized thought leader and keynote speaker Dr. Tyler Amell will explore the science of resilience and well-being as well as how these important considerations of workplace health impact rehabilitation, work disability, and overall employer health and well-being strategy.

 10:45 AM - 11:50 AM